CardboardIoT/smart-pinhole-workshop/README.md

 ## Overview

-Our mission here is to learn __core Internet of Things__ principles by discovery.
-In a weekend at the most.
-The workshop normally takes 1 - 2 hours.
+We want you to learn __core Internet of Things__ principles by discovery in one weekend.
+The workshop normally takes 1 - 2 hours to complete.

-We will keep things simple.
-We will not hacking the [__Pinhole Camera__][4] directly.
+We keep things simple.
+This means we will not hack the [__Pinhole Camera__][4] directly.
 Instead, the hardware can placed alongside the camera.
-This is enough to showcase what a smart camera can do.
+Enough to showcase what a smart camera can do.

-**This the end result**
+### How smart?

+Our objective is to figure out how bright a space is.
+Then use some basic calculations to tell a photographer how long the camera film should be exposed for.

+### The end result

 ![Camera, arduino and lightmeter setup](docs/smart-pinhole-camera-setup.gif)